 The number of equine animals or equidae in the European Union is small, probably not many more than 6 millions, compared to hundreds of millions of other livestock.
-To keep, breed and use equidae - first and foremost horses - is labour intensive and it represents a source of income for a part of the farming community.
+To keep, breed and use equidae - first and foremost horses - is labour intensive, by and large uses less fertile land, and it represents a source of income for a part of the farming community.

 Definition and general animal health conditions

 The animal health conditions governing the movement of equidae (equine animals) between the EU countries and their importation from non-EU countries are laid down in Council Directive 2009/156/EC.

 This Directive provides the definition for equine animals or equidae.
 They can be: odd-toed ungulates - whether wild or domesticated - namely horses, donkeys (including Asian wild asses), zebras and their crossings.

 Categories of equidae

-- Registered equidae, which are registered in studbooks established in accordance with Council Directive 90/427/EEC laying down the zootechnical and genealogical conditions governing intra-Union trade in equidae, or with international organisations managing competitions
+- Registered equidae, which are registered in studbooks established in accordance with Regulation (EU) 2016/1012 of the European Parliament and of the Council on zootechnical and genealogical conditions for the breeding, trade in and entry into the Union of purebred breeding animals, hybrid breeding pigs and the germinal products thereof, or with international organisations managing competitions

 - Equidae for slaughter, which are destined to be transported to a slaughterhouse, and